chunmingwang/FBEditor/README.md

 - **Command-line file arguments** — `FBEditor.exe "path\to\file.bas"` opens the file on startup
 - `.w9form` files automatically open in the **Visual Form Designer**
 - **Open dialog** now includes `.w9form` as a file filter option

 ---

+## Linux Edition

+FBEditor v5.3.0 is available as a native **Linux** application — a full cross-platform rebuild of the IDE, not a compatibility shim.
+It was developed and tested on Devuan/Debian with GNOME on X11.

+**Architecture:** the engine (gadget model, code generator, project I/O, settings, build system, syntax + outline parsers, GDB front-end, AI client, and spell-checker) lives in a UI-agnostic **`FBEditor.Core`** C# library.
+The user interface is rebuilt on **Avalonia** (`FBEditor.Avalonia`), using **AvaloniaEdit** for the code editor and **WeCantSpell.Hunspell** for spell-checking.
+A small **`FBEditor.Cli`** project provides a headless test harness for the engine.

+**Feature parity:** the Linux edition carries the same core features — tabbed editor with FreeBASIC syntax highlighting, code outline tree, code folding, compile / compile-and-run, the integrated GDB debugger (breakpoints, stepping, locals, call stack), the Window9 visual form designer (drag-and-drop placement, resize handles, property grid, menu designer, code generation), the AI coding assistant, recent files, an About dialog, a Settings window, zoom in/out/reset, and a save-on-close prompt for unsaved files.

+**Linux-specific behavior:**
+- Syntax highlighting is automatically disabled for plain-text files (`.txt`, `.md`, `.log`, etc.), and spell-check covers the **whole document** for those files (versus comments and strings only in code).
+- Settings persist to `~/.config/FBEditor/settings.json`; the Anthropic API key is read from `~/.config/FBEditor/api_key.txt`.
+- Spell-check uses the system Hunspell dictionaries (`/usr/share/hunspell/en_US.*`, from the `hunspell-en-us` package) or dictionaries placed in `~/.config/FBEditor/dict/`.
+- The app drives the system `fbc`, `gdb`, and Hunspell — these are detected on the host, so they must be installed on the target machine for building, debugging, and spell-check respectively.

+**Distribution:** the Linux edition ships as a self-contained **AppImage** that bundles the .NET runtime, so it runs on any x86-64 Linux desktop without installing .NET.
+See [Installation → Linux](#linux) below.

+---